reverentgeek/blog/src/site/5-essential-ingredients-for-an-awesome-tech-talk.md

 I believe one of the big reasons people are afraid of public speaking (or writing) is [impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome).
 You may think...

-> “I'm not an expert!
+> "I'm not an expert!
 I barely know anything!
-Everyone will know I'm a fraud!”
+Everyone will know I'm a fraud!"

 Psst... here's a secret: You don't have to be an expert!